protocol/research-website/content/posts/202207-grant-update/index.md

 While the text above centres on the open grants, similar process improvements have been made to the RFP framework, the RFP-000 (now RFP-X) programme, and the event sponsorship pipeline.

 The newly-formed [Research Acceleration team](/groups/research-acceleration) will keep working to improve our programme, optimising for both applicant experience and outcomes.
-Please send any feedback to [research@protocol.ai](mailto:research@protocol.ai).
+Please send any feedback to [research-grants@protocol.ai](mailto:research-grants@protocol.ai).